ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 discard spell.
 They're left without interaction and I Brainstorm into a natural Tendrils kill on turn 4.

--1 Preordain, -2 Lotus Petal, -1 Island, +1 Thoughtseize, +1 Abrupt Decay, +1
+-1 Preordain, -2 Lotus Petal, -1 Island
-Sylvan Library, +1 Tropical Island
++1 Thoughtseize, +1 Abrupt Decay, +1 Sylvan Library, +1 Tropical Island

 G2: I mull to 5.
 My notes are sketchy but it looks like they got out Stoneforge into Batterskull and took me to pound town for a couple turns, but I manage to